sleepio/community-app-web/README.md

 ### Javascript
 1. Run the local server by following the instructions above.
-1. Changes made to the frontend will NOT be detected automatically.
+1. Changes made to the frontend will NOT be detected automatically, yet.
+You can run `docker-compose exec community_app_web npx gulp watch` to trigger the watcher.
+How well this works is unknown but check out the `gulpfile.js` in the `frontend` directory to see details.

 ## Test